npgo22/ThermoSoft-rs/README.md

 This is the software for APRL's Thermocouple DAQ Board.

 ## Status
-Status LEDs are currently not implemented.
 Open fault detection is, for whatever reason, not reliable.
 The offset between TC (Thermocouple) and CJ (cold junction) is not set yet.

 ## Usage Notes